 - Do not leave a message on the answering machine or on social media about your holiday trip.

 - Tell a reliable neighbour that you are away from home so he/she can keep an eye on your house.

 - While you are away, make sure your home looks like someone is living there.

 - If possible, set up a lamp to turn on and off with a timer.

-- Prepare a list of the lost assets.
+- Make a list of lost property.

 - Make a damage report to your insurance company and attach a copy of the criminal report.

 - Contact the Victim Support Finland, if you have any questions related to the incident, which you like answers to or if you feel the need to discuss the incident.